mieweb/indexedcp/README.md

 🔐 **NEW:** [Asymmetric envelope encryption](#-encryption) protects data at rest with per-stream AES keys wrapped by RSA public keys.

+📖 **Read our [Philosophy](docs/PHILOSOPHY.md)** to understand why we built IndexedCP and our vision for transaction-safe, encrypted file transfers.

 ---

 ## Features